 To successfully translate a project that is normally compiled, make sure that you have any dependencies required to build the project available.
-The chapters for each source code type describe any specific requirements.
+For languages that have any specific requirements, see the chapters for the specific source code type.

 The basic command-line syntax to perform the first step of the analysis process, file translation, is: